massimodeagro/massimodeagro.github.io/AraCNe_refs/StateOfTheArt.md

 **[66]**	D. E. Hill, «The structure of the central nervous system of jumping spiders of the genus Phidippus (Araneae:Salticidae)», Master Thesis, Oregon State University, 1975.

 **[67]**	F. G. Barth, A Spider’s World: Senses and Behavior.
 Berlin Heidelberg: Springer-Verlag, 2002.
-Consultato: 7 maggio 2019. **[Online]**.
-Disponibile su: https://www.springer.com/la/book/9783540420460

-**[68]**	C. Doeffinger, V. Hartenstein, e A. Stollewerk, «Compartmentalization of the precheliceral neuroectoderm in the spider Cupiennius salei: Development of the arcuate body, optic ganglia, and mushroom body», J. Comp.
+**[68]**	C. Doeffinger, V. Hartenstein, e A. Stollewerk, «Compartmentalization of the precheliceral neuroectoderm in the spider *Cupiennius salei*: Development of the arcuate body, optic ganglia, and mushroom body», J. Comp.
 Neurol., vol. 518, fasc.
 13, pp. 2612–2632, 2010, doi: 10.1002/cne.22355.

 **[69]**	G. A. Orban, «Higher order visual processing in macaque extrastriate cortex», Physiol.
 Rev., vol. 88, fasc.
 1, pp. 59–89, gen. 2008, doi: 10.1152/physrev.00008.2007.